What is the Full Form of NPA?

 #4 – Loss Assets

-This is the last classification of NPA as under these; the loan amount is classified as non-recoverable by the bank itself.
-The bank can either write off the whole outstanding amount or can make provision for the full amount, which will be written off in the future.
+It is the last classification of NPA as under these, the loan amount is classified as non-recoverable by the bank itself.
+Therefore, the bank can either write off the outstanding amount or make provision for the full amount, which will be written off in the future.

 How NPA Works?

-NPA are normal loans and advances, but on non-recovery after a prolonged time, usually 90 days, are categorized as NPA.
-After the specified period and on giving prior notice to the borrower, the lender has the right to force the borrower to sell the asset which is pledged against the loan and realize proceedings for recovery, but in case there is no asset pledged, then the lender has to write off/advance as bad debts and will align it with the collection agency at a discounted rate.
+NPA are normal loans and advances, but non-recovery, usually 90 days, is categorized as NPA after a prolonged time.
+After the specified period and giving prior notice to the borrower, the lender has the right to force the borrower to sell the asset pledged against the loan and realize proceedings for recovery.
+Still, if no asset is pledged, the lender has to write off/advance as bad debts and will align it with the collection agency at a discounted rate.
 A loan can be classified as NPA at any point during the tenure of the loan.
-It is placed in the balance sheet of financial institutions, which marks a negative impact on its image.
+As a result, it is placed on the financial institutions, balance sheet, negatively impacting their image.

 Example